 x = number of occurrences during period

 u = number of users is RoboHead during period

 a = number of accounts in RoboHead during period

 In the future, we intend to add additional insights utilizing not just activities from RoboHead’s project management system, but also data derived from Aquent’s extensive marketing & creative staffing and services business.
 We look forward to hearing your feedback on the index and would like to hear your ideas on other insights that would be useful to you.
-Hopefully, we can help you see beyond what’s going on in your own department and get a birds-eye view (I promised to get back to that name) on major trends in marketing & creative.
+Hopefully, we can help you see beyond what’s going on in your own department and get a birds-eye view on major trends in marketing & creative.